-Start the layout with the essentials of hob, refrigerator and sink, ensuring there is usable prep space next to each.
+Always start small kitchen layouts with the essentials of hob, refrigerator and sink - ensuring there is usable prep space next to each.

 The golden rule for small kitchens is to use as much height as possible without crowding out the space.

 Tall cupboards housing a pantry, refrigerator and built-in oven are efficient but only if that doesn’t gobble up all useable counter space.
 This is where wall cupboards and open shelving are great kitchen ideas for smaller spaces.

 With any kitchen you need to consider lighting, power and ventilation at the planning stage, as well as being aware that these also influence small kitchen design and installation costs.
 Remember that drainage can impinge on where features can go, and do your homework around hoods and vents.

 Hobs with built-in extraction look efficient on the surface but the ducting will take up precious under-counter space.
 Conventional models that duct up through a wall cabinet may be a better choice for a smaller room.

 Where should I put my kitchen appliances?

 Look at a good range of sizes of appliances and strike the balance between what you think you need and what will actually fit when you’re designing a small kitchen.

 A single oven is quite often enough.
 Team it with a compact built-in microwave if you know you really do need both and build into a tall cabinet, giving storage space for pots and pans above and below.

 An induction hob gives a flat surface that can double as prep space and it boils a stove top kettle quickly, so no need for an electric one taking up counter space.

 Don’t settle for a small built-under fridge if you know you need bigger.
 ‘Steal’ space just outside the room if that works.
 The joy of a compact home is most things are usually close enough.

 How do I design a new kitchen layout?

 A small space may have limited options in terms of layout, but do look at them all when remodeling a kitchen.
 Don’t assume you have to go with the first design offered or similar to what is already there.